-Items which do not meet the criteria described in this policy will be offered to the public for free by being placed on our free book cart for anyone to take for their own collection, will be offered via our annual book sale, or recycled if in condition not appropriate for reuse.
+Items which do not meet the criteria described in this policy will be offered to the public for free by being placed on our free book cart for anyone to take for their own collection, will be offered through third-party resellers, or recycled if in condition not appropriate for reuse.

 Considerations for Donated Materials:

 - Condition of materials: No materials will be accepted that are not in good, clean, useable condition.
 Nothing should be brought to the Library that has any hint of mold, mildew, pests (insects or mice), highlighted text or other scribbling, or that smell strongly of tobacco smoke.

 - Appropriate formats: We accept books, DVDs, CDs, and music scores.
 We do NOT accept video cassettes, textbooks, journals, magazines, newspapers, slides, or photographs UNLESS appropriate for our Special Collections.
 DVDs and CDs need to be original productions, not reproduced from another medium.

 - Age of materials: We do not accept any medical, legal, encyclopedia, or reference materials.
 Religious tracts, devotional books, or materials intended for proselytizing rather than providing information about a particular religion are also excluded as gifts.